Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 There are a few ways to watch 4K content right now: Netflix and Amazon streaming, YouTube (any video with the “4K” option under resolution settings), DirecTV or DISH, and UHD 4K Blu-Ray players.
 Before you get a 4K projector, be sure you have at least one of the devices mentioned above that can be hooked up to the projector so you can enjoy your content at its absolute best.

-As we mention in the next section, currently there are no 4K projectors on the market that use a short-throw lens.
+As we mention in the next section, currently, no 4K projectors on the market use a short-throw lens.
 This means that if you want to project your image larger than at least 80″ across, be certain to double-check the manufacturer’s recommendation for the amount of space you’ll need between where you plan to mount or house your device and the placement of the screen in your home theater.

-With 4K every little detail of your media that might otherwise be obscured by 1080p resolution becomes a lot more vivid when you up the ante, which means you’ll want a device that’s at least capable of displaying at 30fps (frames per second), but optimally you’ll want to shoot for 60fps if you can get it.
+With 4K, every little detail of your media that might otherwise be obscured by 1080p resolution becomes a lot more vivid when you up the ante.
+This means you’ll want a device that’s at least capable of displaying at 30fps (frames per second), but optimally you’ll want to shoot for 60fps if you can get it.
 You can read about one with similar frame rates in our Epson Home Cinema 5050UB review.

-This is measured in a metric known as “lumens”, and it’s important to note that most 4K projectors are still struggling in this department (the brightest we have currently is 1800 lumens).
+This is measured in a metric known as “lumens,” and it’s important to note that most 4K projectors are still struggling in this department (the brightest we have currently is 1800 lumens).
 If you plan on putting your 4K projector in a room that has a lot of ambient light coming in through the windows during the day, you’d be better off sticking with a 1080p option (like the Epson Home Cinema 1440 or the TMY V08 720p native projector) that can handle it.
 But this point is moot if you only plan to watch it at night.

-Last, the only brand out there currently producing “true” 4K projectors is Sony.
-JVC and Epson 4K projectors are both in fact “psuedo” 4K projectors, which is to say they can accept 4K content, but the signal has to jump through a lot of hoops to be upscaled, and even then what you get isn’t an actual 4K image like you’d see on a similar flatscreen.
-It’s expected that this market will start to open up to a larger number of manufacturers over the next few years, but for now the variety of companies putting this product out is still limited to Sony alone.
+Last, there are now a handful of “true” 4K projectors – it was just Sony for years.
+JVC and Epson 4K projectors used to be “pseudo” 4K projectors, which is to say they could not accept 4K content, and the signal has to jump through a lot of hoops to be upscaled, and even then, what you get isn’t an actual 4K image like you’d see on a similar flatscreen.
+But now that’s changed in the last few years with a number of the big brands (and small) offering affordable 4k capable projectors.